kordless/gnosis-wraith/README.md

-# WebWraith: Advanced Web Content Analysis
+# Gnosis Wraith (WebWraith): The AI Oracle's Eye

-A powerful web crawling and content analysis tool that outputs markdown and images, built with Python, Quart, and Playwright.
-WebWraith can be run both as a command-line tool and as a web service.
+A powerful web crawling and content analysis system that serves as the perception layer for the Gnosis ecosystem.
+Built with Python, Quart, and Playwright, Gnosis Wraith operates both as a standalone tool and as the "eye" for a broader AI oracle system.

+## Vision

+Gnosis Wraith serves as the perception component of a multi-part AI oracle system:

+- **Gnosis Wraith** (this project): The "eye" that crawls, analyzes, and indexes web content
+- **Gnosis Wright**: The agent system that consumes and leverages the data gathered by Wraith
+- **Gnosis Pipelines** (upcoming): Integration system for data flows and specialized processing

+Together, these components form an AI oracle capable of gathering truths from the web and presenting them in a proxied, enhanced manner to users.

+## Operational Modes

+Gnosis Wraith operates in multiple modes with graceful fallbacks:

+1. **Basic Mode**: Web crawling, screenshot capture, and OCR text extraction without AI analysis
+2. **Simple AI**: Local lightweight AI models for basic content analysis (using Ollama/local foundation models)
+3. **Advanced AI**: Integration with more powerful remote AI services (Anthropic, OpenAI, Gemini)
+4. **Hybrid Mode**: Combines local and remote processing based on content complexity

+The system automatically selects the appropriate mode based on available resources and configuration.

-## Features
+## Core Features

-- Crawl web pages and capture screenshots with advanced automation
+- **Autonomous Web Crawling**: Extract content from websites with advanced automation
-- Extract text from web pages using OCR and multiple parsing methods
-- Generate comprehensive markdown and HTML reports
+- **Multi-Modal Extraction**: Combine OCR, HTML parsing, and AI to extract comprehensive information
+- **Search Indexing**: Index content in Solr and vector stores for semantic retrieval
+- **Visual Analysis**: Capture and analyze visual elements of web pages
+- **Modular Intelligence**: Process content with various AI models based on task requirements
+- **Browser Extension**: Pre-click analysis and enhanced browsing experience
+- **Standalone & Integration Modes**: Works independently or as part of the larger Gnosis ecosystem

+## Real-World Applications

-- Upload images and extract text from them
+- **Truth Oracle**: Gather and present factual information from across the web
+- **Dynamic Content Integration**: Connect to real-world systems (e.g., NMEA 2000 marine data)
+- **Voice-Controlled Interfaces**: Graph and display information on demand via vocal commands
+- **Autonomous Research**: Standalone agent that crawls and contributes to knowledge repositories
-- Smart content analysis with promotional content detection
+- **Content Proxying**: Create enhanced web experiences with AI-augmented content
-- Browser extension integration for pre-click analysis
-- Docker support for easy, isolated deployment

 ## Directory Structure

 ```
-webwraith/
+gnosis-wraith/
 ├── app.py                 # Main application file
 ├── requirements.txt       # Python dependencies
 ├── Dockerfile             # Docker configuration